o3de/o3de.org/content/docs/userguide/fbx/multiple-uv-sets.md

 ---
-description: ' Export multiple UV sets from .fbx files with FBX Settings to &ALYlong;. '
+description: ' Export multiple UV sets from .fbx files with FBX Settings to Amazon Lumberyard. '
 title: Multiple UV sets for meshes and actors
 ---
 # Multiple UV sets for meshes and actors {#fbx-multiple-uv-sets}